tomlqc/about-quantum/source/intro/computing/algo.rst

 HHL
 ^^^

+*Solving Linear Systems of Equations* :cite:`Harrow_2009`

+    "We consider the case where one doesn't need to know the solution x itself, but rather an approximation of the expectation value of some operator associated with x."

 * Application: :ref:`stories/complements/classical:Classical Physics`

 * Qiskit tutorial: `Solving Linear Systems of Equations using HHL
   <https://qiskit.org/textbook/ch-applications/hhl_tutorial.html>`_
   :cite:`IQCQH_2020`

-* | *Solving Linear Systems of Equations* :cite:`Harrow_2009`
-  | "We consider the case where one doesn't need to know the solution x itself,
-     but rather an approximation of the expectation value of some operator associated with x."

-* | *Hybrid quantum linear equation algorithm* :cite:`Lee_2019`
+* See also *Hybrid quantum linear equation algorithm* :cite:`Lee_2019`
-  | ...

 QAOA